GerritCodeReview/plugins_multi-site/src/main/resources/Documentation/config.md

 In addition to the above settings, custom Kafka properties can be explicitly set for `publisher` and `subscriber`.
-In order to be acknowledged, these properties need to be prefixed with the `KafkaProp-` prefix and be formatted using camel case, as follows: `KafkaProp-yourPropertyValue`

-For example, if you want to set the `auto.commit.interval.ms` property for consumers, you need to configure this property as `KafkaProp-autoCommitIntervalMs`.

 The complete list of available settings can be found directly in the kafka website: